Skip to content

 Headshot of Michelle Risser, LISW-S

-Written by: Michelle Risser, LISW-S
+Author: Michelle Risser, LISW-S

 Rajy Abulhosn, MD

-Get support before you burnout!
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Most people (76%) who try therapy have a positive experience!
+Stat Source BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 What Is Mental Energy?

 Mental energy refers to the ability or willingness to perform cognitive tasks, like problem-solving, sustaining attention, focusing, and making decisions.
-Just like people need physical energy to climb a set of stairs or lift heavy objects, we also need mental energy to carry out mental work.1
+Just like people need physical energy to climb a set of stairs or lift heavy objects, we also need mental energy to carry out mental work.1 When your mental energy is low and you experience mental fatigue, you may feel like you have brain fog and be easily distracted or unfocused.

-There are many ways to increase mental energy, including focusing on something different, taking a mental break, or taking good care of yourself physically.
+There are many ways to increase your mental energy, including focusing on something different, taking a mental break, or taking good care of yourself physically.
 If you feel foggy, unable to concentrate on mental work, or your mind energy is lagging, think of this as a message from your mind letting you know that it needs to recharge.

 While there are several tips on this list, don’t feel like you need to try them all immediately.
 Start with a couple and see what works for you, then add to or change your routine when you need a new way to boost your energy levels.